Starting salaries upon qualification for junior officers are in the region of £25,000 to £28,000.

-Training salaries for cadets are: £7,000 - £15,000 with all tuition and on-board food and accommodation included.
+Training salaries for cadets are fall between £8,000 and £16,000 with all tuition and on-board food and accommodation included.
 Shore-based accommodation costs are deducted.

 Qualification as a Merchant Navy officer can lead to opportunities throughout the marine industry.

 Work is based at sea, on board ships that operate year-round.
-Shifts are usually four hours 'on watch' and eight hours 'off'.
+Shifts are usually four hours 'on' watch/duty and eight hours 'off'.
 Although extensive travel is part of the job, opportunities to go onshore can be limited due to ship-board responsibilities and rapid turnaround times in port.

-Living conditions whilst on board are usually of a high standard, with good leisure and other facilities.
+Onboard living conditions are usually of a high standard, with good leisure and other facilities.
 Due to such close living and working conditions, being able to work well within a team is important.

 Weather conditions may make working uncomfortable, for instance the heat of the Persian Gulf in summer or the North Atlantic in a winter gale.